plj611/FullStack_Capstone/README.md

 In here, it requests the backend server to return the list of movies produced by the casting agency.
 The detailed description about each API, their expected input and output can be found in the [API endpoints](#api-endpoints) session.

-## Testing backend run in local machine
+#### Testing backend run in local machine

-To run test on the server running in local machine, make sure you are in the virtual environment you created, perform:
+To run tests on the server running in local machine, make sure you are in the virtual environment you created, perform:

 ```
 createdb capstone_test